-I will join the University of Michigan’s Gerald R. Ford School of Public Policy as an Assistant Professor in July 2017.
+I am an Assistant Professor of Public Policy at the University of Michigan’s Gerald R. Ford School of Public Policy.
 I specialize in comparative politics and international relations, with a focus on political violence, conflict, radicalization and extremism.

 My current research examines the behavior of Islamic State (ISIS) supporters on social media.
 Specifically, I study how supporters react to online propaganda, how they respond to experiences of anti-Muslim hostility in the West, and whether they are sensitive to counter-extremism programs aiming to reduce radicalization.
 These projects draw on new data on the online behavior of over a million users linked to the Islamic State on Twitter, which I will soon make available for other researchers to use.
 My other projects examine the effect of war on pro-social behavior, the impact of terrorism on the dissemination of right-wing ideology in popular media, and the link between political events and cyber attacks around the world.